isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 -   Professionals, Managers and Executives (PMEs).
 -   At least three to four years of experience in Marketing and Event Management.
 -   Experience in engaging and managing multiple stakeholders.

+### Key Job Roles for Learners Under this Programme

+Learners may become a Volunteer Manager or Coordinator.
+For more information on the applicable job roles visit this [link](https://www.myskillsfuture.sg/content/portal/en/career-resources/career-resources/campaigns/train-and-skill-up-for-jobs-in-Social-Services.html){:target="_blank"}

+### Programme details

+-   Application period: Applications for this course will be from 4 Dec 20 to 20 Dec 20.
+-   Start Date: Jan 21 (Intake One) and Mar 21 (Intake Two).
+-   Programme Duration: Six months.
+-   Fees (excluding GST): Total would be $14,550 but net fees after funding will be $500
+-   Mode of delivery: Blended learning (facilitated classroom training, online course materials & pre-course e-Learning activities).
+-   Award of Certificate: Learners who have a minimum attendence of 75% and pass the assessment(s) will be awarded with an electronic Certificate of Achievement from SSI.

 ### Modules for Sector Specific Skills